 Save Our Cemeteries, which helps to preserve and promote the city's historic burial sites, offers regular guided tours of Lafayette Cemetery No. 1, St. Louis Cemetery No. 1 and St. Louis Cemetery No. 2.
 The non-profit organization also offers tours of other area graveyards seasonally; phone (504) 525-3377 for more information.

 Self-guiding ToursThe compactness of New Orleans makes it a natural city to explore on foot.
 Self-guiding driving and walking tour brochures are available at the New Orleans Convention and Visitors Bureau at 2020 St. Charles Ave.; phone (504) 566-5011 or (800) 672-6124.
 Notable structures include the Civil Courts Building, the State Supreme Court Building, 11-story City Hall and the New Orleans Public Library.
 The U.S. Custom House, 423 Canal St., was once the site of old Fort St. Louis.
 Built in 1848 under the guidance of Gen. Pierre G. Beauregard, it combines two revival styles—Egyptian outside and Greek inside.
-The building now houses the Audubon Butterfly Garden and Insectarium.

 The New Orleans Jazz National Historical Park Visitor Center has multiple brochures organized by neighborhood about notable sites related to jazz history.
 Audio cellphone tours also are available.
 Phone (504) 589-4841, or (504) 613-4062 for the audio tour.